crihstianmol/SignalR-NET-Framework/README.md

 This project is a Real Time Chat in C# and Net Framework 4.7

-Constructed with MVC And Signal R Web Sockets
+Constructed with Signal R Web Sockets

 ### DISCLAIMER